CorinaMurg/lava-leap-game/README.md

 This project began as a direct application from the "Eloquent JavaScript" book, which I then adapted to improve functionality and user experience:

 - used modules to restructure the codebase
+- added intro page with option to input number of lives
-- added intro page and option to adjust the number of lives in the url
+- option to adjust the number of lives in the url
-- added end-game messages and a restart button
+- added a start button, end-game messages, and a restart button
 - upgraded the color theme for better accessibility
 - made game stats (level number, coins collected and coins remaining) available during play
 <br>